sanderland/katrain/README.md

 ## Installation
 * See the [releases tab](https://github.com/sanderland/katrain/releases) for pre-built installers for windows.
+* Alternatively use `pip3 install -U katrain` to install the latest version from PyPI on any OS.
+    * Note that on MacOS you will need to set up KataGo using brew, as described [here](INSTALL.md).
-* See [here](INSTALL.md) for detailed instructions for running from source files on Window, Linux and MacOS, as well as setting up KataGo to use multiple GPUs.
+* See [here](INSTALL.md#MacPrereq) for detailed instructions for running from source files on Window, Linux and MacOS, as well as setting up KataGo to use multiple GPUs.

 ## Manual